alexheretic/merged-order-book/README.md

 Note: Scenario is sufficent to test behaviour of grpc logic without additional unit tests.

 ## Run
-Run the grpc server with `cargo run -p merged-order-book-grpc`.
+Run the grpc server with `cargo run --release`.